scipy-lectures/scientific-python-lectures/packages/scikit-image/index.rst

 Image segmentation
 ------------------

-Segmentation = filter that maps an image onto an image of labels corresponding to different regions.
+Image segmentation is the attribution of different labels to different regions of the image, for example in order to extract the pixels of an object of interest.

 Binary segmentation: foreground + background .............................................